+Instruction Decode

-Instruction Decode The AMD-K6 processor decode logic is designed to decode multiple x86 instructions per clock (see Figure 4).
+The AMD-K6-III processor decode logic is designed to decode multiple x86 instructions per clock (see Figure 4).
 The decode logic accepts x86 instruction bytes and their predecode bits from the instruction buffer, locates the actual instruction boundaries, and generates RISC86 operations from these x86 instructions.

-RISC86 operations are fixed-format internal instructions.
+RISC86 operations are fixed-length internal instructions.
 Most RISC86 operations execute in a single clock.
 RISC86 operations are combined to perform every function of the x86 instruction set.
-Some x86 instructions are decoded into as few as zero RISC86 opcodes-for instance a NOP-or one RISC86 operation-a register-to-register add.
+Some x86 instructions are decoded into as few as zero RISC86 operations-for instance a NOP-or one RISC86 operation-a register-to-register add.
 More complex x86 instructions are decoded into several RISC86 operations.

 Figure 4.
-AMD-K6[®] Processor Decode Logic
+AMD-K6®-III Processor Decode Logic

-The AMD-K6 processor uses a combination of decoders to convert x86 instructions into RISC86 operations.
-The hardware consists of three sets of decoders-two parallel short decoders, one long decoder, and one vectoring decoder.
-The parallel short decoders translate the most commonly-used x86 instructions (moves, shifts, branches, ALU, MMX, FPU) into zero, one, or two RISC86 operations each.
+The AMD-K6-III processor uses a combination of decoders to convert x86 instructions into RISC86 operations.
+The hardware consists of three sets of decoders-two parallel short decoders, one long decoder, and one vector decoder.
+The two parallel short decoders translate the most commonly-used x86 instructions (moves, shifts, branches, ALU, FPU) and the extensions to the x86 instruction set (including MMX and 3DNow! instructions) into zero, one, or two RISC86 operations each.
 The short decoders only operate on x86 instructions that are up to seven bytes long.
 In addition, they are designed to decode up to two x86 instructions per clock.
 The commonly-used x86 instructions that are greater than seven bytes but not more than 11 bytes long, and semi-commonly-used x86 instructions that are up to seven bytes long are handled by the long decoder.